JFreegman/toxic/README.md

 * You can pass your own flags to the Makefile with `CFLAGS=""` and/or `LDFLAGS=""` (this will supersede the default ones)
 * Audio call support is automatically enabled if all dependencies are found
 * If you want to build toxic without audio call support, you can use `make DISABLE_AV=1`
+* Sound notifications support is automatically enabled if all dependencies are found
+* If you want to build toxic without sound notifications support, you can use `make DISABLE_NOTIFY=1`

 ### Packaging
 * For packaging purpose, you can use `DESTDIR=""` to specify a directory where to store installed files